 Human Federation Space Force”

 It was foolish if you asked her.
 Those people were going to die for no reason at all.
 Curse their CO!
 She called up the formation of her ships one more time and looked at the center sub-formation that her own super juggernauts and all the assault carriers were in.
 On the wings, starboard and port and slightly ahead of her sub-formation were the other super juggernauts.
 Above and below her own sub-formation was the main core of her battleship and battlecruiser squadrons.
 Behind them all were the axillaries and their escorts of battleships and battlecruisers.
-Intermixed with all of the sub-formations were heavy and light cruiser elements along with destroyers and corvettes.
+Intermixed with all the sub-formations were heavy and light cruiser elements along with destroyers and corvettes.
 Looking at the formation it looked like the jaws of some great beast closing on the enemy ships with her center sub-formation being some giant forked tongue.

 The HF ships looked like they were going to run headlong into the “mouth” that was her formation.
 That was stupid.
 They would get chewed up in moments when they did.
 Unless something drastic happened in the next few minutes those ships would be enveloped by fire from five sides.
-She thought that her and other instructors at the academy taught the next generation of captains better than that.
+She thought that she and other instructors at the academy taught the next generation of captains better than that.

-At the last few possible moments the HF fleet broke into two sub-formations and one started flying “up” and to port while the other dove “down” and to starboard relative to her fleet.
+At the last few possible moments, the HF fleet broke into two sub-formations and one started flying “up” and to port while the other dove “down” and to starboard relative to her fleet.
 Too little, too late.
 Their decoys and ECM were already online but there was just no way that their fleet would survive.
 Unless…

-Admiral Moore checked the space station again.
+Fleet Admiral Moore checked the space station again.
 It still looked the same and her fleet was sitting over four million kilometers away from it.
 Still within missile range of the station but not within beam range.
 But what if they packed in more missile capabilities than she originally thought?
-In the end it wouldn’t matter.
+In the end, it wouldn’t matter.
 Even if they did her fleet still had more than enough ships and combined decoys and ECM to counter anything the station could throw at them.
-Plus her fleet was moving whereas the station wasn’t.
-So what was this Human Federation commander trying to pull?
+Plus, her fleet was moving whereas the station wasn’t.
+So, what was this Human Federation commander trying to pull?
 She shook her head to clear the worry.
 She had enough to be concerned about without worrying about the actions of fools.

 She waited and secured her helmet on her head.
 Missiles and counter missiles were loaded, lasers and grasers were primed.
-All was set.

 The actual engagement was, as she expected, unsurprisingly brief.
 Seconds passed and missiles were launched in sequence and energy weapons flashed.
 Before she knew it her fleet was still moving forward toward the station.
 Her own sub-formations would pass between one another before righting themselves and moving as one forward.
 That was when the damage reports from the other ships came in and her mouth just about fell open in astonishment.
-Despite the clear numerical superiority of her fleet the HF fleet did far more damage than she thought possible.
-The wings of her fleet were the hardest hit and she had absolutely no idea how she lost four battleships and a juggernaut and a dozen of smaller ships.
+Despite the clear numerical superiority of her fleet, the HF fleet did far more damage than she thought possible.
+The wings of her fleet were the hardest hit and she had absolutely no idea how she lost four battleships and a juggernaut and a dozen smaller ships.
 There was just no way.